greystate/XSLT-Reference/README.md

-# XSLT Reference
+# XSLT Quick Reference

-This is a quick reference/cheatsheet for XSLT 1.0 elements and their attributes.
+This is a quick reference/cheatsheet for XSLT 1.0 elements and their attributes, along with the available XPath functions.

 I'm building it for two main purposes: